Dill Companion Plants | What & What NOT to Plant With Dill

 Trap Cropping: Placing certain bug-appealing plants near other susceptible plants can help to attract pests away from fragile crops and allow them to feed on others that won’t be harmed or aren’t as important.
 Planting the trap crop ahead of your target crop will ensure the pests stay away from delicate seedlings.
 Once the trap crop is infested, you can remove it along with the pests.
 Dill can act as a trap crop for tomato hornworms- the hornworms will flock to the dill and infest it, protecting your tomatoes.

 Beneficial Insect Attraction: Certain plants can help to encourage bees, ladybugs, and other beneficial insects to frequent the area.
 Dill is beneficial to many other plants, making it a great companion!
 Dill flowers attract hoverflies and the larvae eat and decimate aphids, thrips, and other harmful beetles.
 Bright and attractive plants such as borage, dill, and parsley attract pollinators and other beneficial predatory insects to neighbouring crops.
 Dill acts as a host plant for black swallowtail caterpillars.
+Check out this Turnip Companion Planting Guide to see the benefits of planting dill and turnips side by side.

 Pest Suppression: Mixed scents from different plants can help to repel insects (mostly small, egg laying flies) from laying on neighbouring plants.
 Certain herbs and flowers (think smelly marigolds) are known to prevent worms, nematodes, repel cucumber beetles, and other fungi.
 The scent of dill can help to keep garden pests at bay.